Roseanna M. White Books in Order

 The adventure continues in To Treasure an Heiress when the missing Beth has returned but is none too happy that others have invaded her treasure hunt…especially one Lord Sheridan, the best friend of Libby’s brother and the man in some ways responsible for this whole mess.
 Sheridan, however, in all his bumbling charm, is determined to show Beth what he knew from the moment she quite literally ran into him–that they’re a perfect match.
 Of course, first he has to convince her that he didn’t in fact steal her most treasured possession…and that he’s not a villain…and that if she would just trust him, they could solve this thing together.
 Exploring themes of spreading our wings, wanderlust, adventure, and fictionalizing the story of a historical pirate prince, To Treasure an Heiress is Roseanna’s most comedic book to date and will have you laughing through the adventurous pages.

-The series will wrap up in 2022 with Worthy of Legend, in which Arthurian legend surprises them all by popping up in their treasure hunt.
+The series wrapped up with Worthy of Legend, in which Arthurian legend surprises them all by popping up in their treasure hunt.

 Secrets from Grandma’s Attic is a contemporary mystery series from Guideposts featuring stories by many different authors that follow two sisters, Tracy and Amy, and their cousin Robin as they discover all the secrets stashed away in their grandmother’s attic from her 100 years of life.

 I wrote two books in this series, the first being A Royal Tea, book 13.
 In the point of view of Tracy, the older sister, I uncover a mystery surrounding a unique vintage tea set that seems to be linked somehow to a war-torn Eastern European country…that their small Missouri town has more connections to than one might guess.
 Combining my love of tea parties with a royal flare, this one was tons of fun!